Terri Pilarski, President and Director of Intercultural Leadership Training

-The Rev. Terri C. Pilarski is the Executive Director of the Intercultural Community Center in Dearborn and the President of the Board.
+The Rev. Terri C. Pilarski is the Director of the Intercultural Leadership Training and curriculum for the ICCD, and the President of the Board.
 She lived in Dearborn for twelve years and was active in developing impactful intercultural relationships in the community.
-She is now the Vicar of Church of the Resurrection, Gilbert and St. Michael’s, Coolidge.
+She lives in Arizona and is the Vicar of Church of the Resurrection, Gilbert and St. Michael’s, Coolidge.
 She is an Associate with the Kaleidoscope Institute an organization that trains people in multicultural competency, and a Qualified Administrator with the IDI, the intercultural Development Inventory.
 She’s a trained spiritual director and a lifelong practitioner of TM.
-She a licensed clinical social worker and has been affiliated with the Dearborn Pastoral Counseling Center where she coached individuals in Bowen theory.
-She coaches with Faithwalking.us, a BST approach to living whole and healthy lives.
-She’s currently in the post graduate class with the Center for Family Consultation.
-As the Executive Director for the Intercultural Community Center she, along with a team of people, are developing a digital library to help others form deep, lasting relationships in a multi-cultural context.
-Married for thirty-eight years with two adult kids who have been her BST experiments for defining self in a nuclear family.
+She is a licensed clinical social worker serving on the faculty of the Center for Family Consultation in Evanston, IL.
+She has been affiliated with the Dearborn Pastoral Counseling Center coaching individuals in Bowen theory.
+As the Director for Leadership Training she, along with a team of people, are developing a digital library to help others form deep, lasting relationships in a multi-cultural context.
+Married with two adult kids who have been her BST experiments for defining self in a nuclear family.
 She’s an avid knitter, a novice painter of icons, flowers and birds, a treadmill runner, podcast listener (Mind and Life,Ten Percent Happier, and the MettaHour), and the grandmother of two amazing kids.

 Bilal Hammoud, Vice President